 Edible flowers are the new hype in haute cuisine.
 Not only restaurant chefs but also innovative home cooks can garnish their entrees with edible flowers for a touch of elegance.
-The secret to success when using edible flowers is to keep the dish simple, because too many flavors will over power the delicate taste of the flower.
+The secret to success when using edible flowers is to keep the dish simple because too many flavors will overpower the delicate taste of the flower.

 Johnny-Jump-Ups (Viola tricolor) – Lovely yellow, white and purple blooms have a mild wintergreen flavor and can be used in salads, to decorate cakes, or served with soft cheese.
-They are also a great addition to drinks, soups, desserts or salads.
+They are also a great addition to drinks, soups, desserts, or salads.
 Suits perfectly to Valentine’s day menu, as it is also called: heart’s ease, heart’s delight, tickle-my-fancy, Jack-jump-up-and-kiss-me or come-and-cuddle-me.

 Dandelions (Taraxacum officinalis) – Dandelion flowers taste the sweetest when picked young.
 They have a sweet, honey-like flavor.
-Specially the buds taste good both raw or steamed.
+Especially the buds taste good both raw or steamed.
 You can steam the young leaves or toss them fresh in salads.
 For different rice dishes, dash dandelion petals like confetti over the rice.

 Roses (Rosa rugosa or R. gallica officinalis) – While roses have a strong floral scent, their flavor is quite subtle and fruity.
-It reminiscent of strawberries and green apples.
+It is reminiscent of strawberries and green apples.
 Sweet, with subtle undertones ranging from fruit to mint to spice.
 All roses are edible, with the flavor being more pronounced in the darker varieties.
 Miniature varieties are perfect for garnishing ice cream and desserts, while larger petals add the magic to desserts or salads.
-You can freeze them in ice cubes and ice Popsicle or use in syrups, jellies, perfumed butters and sweet spreads.
+You can freeze them in ice cubes and ice Popsicle or use in syrups, jellies, perfumed butter, and sweet spreads.